Five tips for a stress-free visit to the Château de Versailles

 Take advantage of the free entry to the park and gardens

 Take advantage of free admission to the palace gardens every day from 8am to 8.30pm to discover this botanical masterpiece created by Le Nôtre, the King's gardener, as well as some spectacular views of the palace.
 Filled with optical and light effects and majestic perspectives, the Versailles gardens are a sublime arrangement of art and nature.
 Dozens of statues add to the charm, creating the effect of an open-air museum.
 The Musical Fountain and Musical Gardens shows offer visitors access to the groves,the leafy copses favoured by the Sun King and his court for entertainment, which are closed to the public the rest of the year.
 Do note: the gardens close at 5.30pm during the Fountain Night shows.

 Refreshments for all tastes

 Good news!
 Versailles is well equipped when it comes to restaurants.
 And there is no lack of delicious options.
 The most prestigious, Alain Ducasse's Ore Restaurant set in the Dufour Pavilion, offers exceptional evening dining.
 During the day, the elegant café with its contemporary décor provides breakfast, lunch, and a "Thé de la Reine" afternoon tea, which mixes sweet and savoury treats for a truly refined feast.
-Angelina's restaurant and tea rooms will delight children and chocolate lovers.
+Angelina’s restaurant and tea rooms will delight children and chocolate lovers.
 On the banks of the Grand Canal, meanwhile, you can have lunch at La Flottille or pick up supplies there for your own picnic.
+The restaurant La Petite Venise takes you to Italy.
+Authentic flavours which conjure up the charm of the Italian Peninsula to be enjoyed on sunny days on the shady terrace, with the Apollo basin and the Grand Canal for neighbours.
 There are also vendors throughout the garden selling cold drinks.